 ‘Smart Places’ is an initiative developed in partnership between the Edinburgh Futures Institute (EFI), the Data-Driven Innovation programme (DDI) and Edinburgh Living Lab.
 ‘Smart Places’ is a broad theme that generally aligns to the concept of placemaking and emphasises active citizen engagement and participation alongside new uses of data and technology to improve places for people.
-During May and June 2020 we will be delivering a series of online events on this topic, contributed to by a diverse range of experts in this field.
+During May and June 2020 we delivered a series of online events on this topic, contributed to by a diverse range of experts in this field.

 The aim of these events is to open up new conversations and connections between university researchers, industry practitioners and local people, to share knowledge and create a network of people working to improve local places using either community engagement and/or data/tech approaches.
 We also hope they will start to identify what some key built environment challenges of mutual interest might be for people across Edinburgh.
-This will feed into EFI’s work longer term, with discussions, connections and thinking all acting as a pre-cursor to a series of in-person physical events and Smart Places exhibition and conference to take place later in the year.
+This will feed into EFI’s work longer term, with discussions, connections and thinking all acting as a pre-cursor to a series of in-person physical events and Smart Places exhibition and conference which we hope can take place later in the year.